Brown leads Alcorn State against Prairie View A&M after 25-point outing - WTOP News

 Prairie View, Texas; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Alcorn State visits Prairie View A&M after Destiny Brown scored 25 points in Alcorn State’s 66-56 loss to the Alabama A&M Bulldogs.
+BOTTOM LINE: Alcorn State faces Prairie View A&M after Destiny Brown scored 25 points in Alcorn State’s 66-56 loss to the Alabama A&M Bulldogs.

-The Panthers have gone 3-2 in home games.
-Prairie View A&M is fifth in the SWAC scoring 63.7 points while shooting 39.7% from the field.
+The Panthers have gone 3-2 at home.
+Prairie View A&M is 3-9 in games decided by 10 points or more.

-The Braves are 1-2 against SWAC opponents.
-Alcorn State has a 1-9 record against teams above .500.
+The Braves have gone 1-2 against SWAC opponents.
+Alcorn State is 2-10 in games decided by 10 points or more.

-Prairie View A&M averages 63.7 points per game, 9.7 fewer points than the 73.4 Alcorn State gives up.
-Alcorn State averages 4.2 made 3-pointers per game this season, 1.4 fewer made shots on average than the 5.6 per game Prairie View A&M gives up.
+Prairie View A&M’s average of 4.7 made 3-pointers per game is 1.9 fewer made shots on average than the 6.6 per game Alcorn State gives up.
+Alcorn State averages 4.2 made 3-pointers per game this season, 1.4 fewer made shots on average than the 5.6 per game Prairie View A&M allows.

+The Panthers and Braves meet Thursday for the first time in SWAC play this season.

 LAST 10 GAMES: Panthers: 2-8, averaging 56.9 points, 29.1 rebounds, 9.8 assists, 7.2 steals and 3.8 blocks per game while shooting 36.0% from the field.
 Their opponents have averaged 70.2 points per game.